PrePaper/ICME22_798/README.md

-# MM21-paper-id-2418
+# submit to AAAI2022
-Pytorch code for paper 2418: "MUGS: Multimodal Rumor Detection by Multigranular Structure Learning"
+Pytorch code for paper: "MUGS: Multimodal Rumor Detection by Multigranular Structure Learning"

 # Overview
 This directory contains code necessary to run the MUGS.
 MUGS is a multimodal rumor detection network by multigranular structure learning.
 See our paper for details on the code.